grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-installation.md

 }
 </code></pre>

 If the command fails for any reason don't worry too much!
-You can always copy the sections "repositories" from the above code and paste them in your
+You can always copy the section "repositories" from the above code and paste them in your
 `composer.json`.

 <h3>Step 2.
 Install Grocery CRUD Enterprise via composer</h3>